davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 #### Event for dragover

-The event `dragover` is run when an element is dragged over a potiential drop area.
-In this example, this would be another card (i.e., `<div class="card">...</div>`) and the extra dropzone (which I will explain in next event).
-When the user drags an element over another draggable card, I want to add the `.highlighting` css class to the other card.
+The event `dragover` is run when an element is dragged over a potential drop area.
+In this example, this would be another card (i.e., `<div class="card">...</div>`) and the extra dropzone (which I will explain in next section).
+When the user drags an element over another draggable card, I want to add the `.highlighting` CSS class to the other card.
 The value of event target is tied to the location of the cursor, which would return other elements besides the card element.
-Therefore, we need to find the nearest draggable card (i.e., div with the css class `card`).
+Therefore, we need to find the nearest draggable card (i.e., div with the CSS class `card`).

 ```js
 document.addEventListener("dragover", function (event) {